cacao-org/cacao/AOloopControl/examples/README.md

 # 2. Selecting a cacao example

-We define **rootworkdir** as the work directory under which the cacao example is run.
-All directory paths are relative to **rootworkdir**, which will be omitted for convenience.

-:warning: You need to have read and write permission in **rootworkdir**.
+:warning: You need to have read and write permission in the current directory.

-First, copy the example configuration directory to the work directory :
+First, copy the example configuration directory to the current (work) directory :

-    $ rsync -au --progress $MILK_ROOT/plugins/cacao-src/AOloopControl/examples/CONFNAME-conf <rootworkdir>
+    $ rsync -au --progress $MILK_ROOT/plugins/cacao-src/AOloopControl/examples/CONFNAME-conf .
-    $ cd <rootworkdir>

 ---